 Overnight: Amman | Breakfast

-Extend your stay and explore the Holy Lands!
+Extend your stay and explore the Holy Lands

-Jerusalem & Beyond - 4 day bolt-on.
+Jerusalem & Beyond - 4 day extension

 Take an inspirational journey to the revered Holy Land.
 Serving as a pillar to the Christian, Jewish and Islamic faiths, we tour Jerusalem - the heart of the Promised Land and beyond, visiting some of world's most sacred and historical sites.